 There was a worldwide need to harmonize health and safety management systems using an international standard and sharing best practices.
 This can be seen at local, national, regional and global levels - applying to both developing and developed countries.
 With an international standard to refer to, together with the right infrastructure and training, organizations will be able to address these risks better in future.
-ISO 45001 is based on the new ISO High Level Structure (HLS) for management system standards which:-
+ISO/DIS 45001 has been written using the new ISO High Level Structure (HLS) for management system standards which:-